Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 You have a few options:

-Option A: Hire a full-time office person Cost: $35,000-45,000/year plus benefits Pros: Human touch, can handle complex situations Cons: Expensive, limited to business hours, calls in sick, needs vacation, can only handle one call at a time
+Option A: Hire a full-time office person Cost: A full salary plus benefits Pros: Human touch, can handle complex situations Cons: Expensive, limited to business hours, calls in sick, needs vacation, can only handle one call at a time

-Option B: Use an answering service Cost: $200-800/month Pros: 24/7 coverage, multiple languages Cons: Generic scripts, no integration with your systems, often slower response, no appointment booking
+Option B: Use an answering service Cost: A monthly fee, typically modest Pros: 24/7 coverage, multiple languages Cons: Generic scripts, no integration with your systems, often slower response, no appointment booking

-Option C: Implement AI automation Cost: $200-500/month Pros: 24/7 coverage, instant response, books appointments, integrates with your calendar, scales with your business, never takes a day off Cons: Requires initial setup (1-2 weeks), may need human backup for complex situations
+Option C: Implement AI automation Cost: A monthly fee, typically a fraction of a salaried hire Pros: 24/7 coverage, instant response, books appointments, integrates with your calendar, scales with your business, never takes a day off Cons: Requires initial setup, may need human backup for complex situations

 For most Charleston contractors, Option C provides the best ROI, especially when you're growing from a small team (1-5 people) to a larger operation.